 Site Director: Paul M. Glat, M.D.

-CTCA doctors have training and experience in treating a wide range of cancer types and subtypes.
-Depending on the patient and type of cancer, each treatment plan may include surgical reconstruction and adjuvant interventions including but not limited to chemotherapy, hormone therapy, and radiation therapy.
 Dr. John Fernandez is the site director and is responsible for the direct and indirect supervision of all plastic surgery fellows.
-Fellows will rotate to CTCA specifically, to receive training and experience in oncological reconstruction including microsurgery.
-Fellow will complete 2 rotations during their 2nd and 3rd year for a total of 4 rotations at CTCA in Philadelphia.
+Fellows will rotate to St. Mary specifically to receive training and experience in reconstructive surgery, including microsurgery.
+Each fellow will complete two rotations during their second and third years, for a total of four rotations at St. Mary.

 Completion of a surgical residency and or fellowship including but not limited to general surgery, otolaryngology, oral maxillo facial surgery, neurosurgery, and or hand surgery or similar program is required.